 Assist the responding officer as much as possible.
 Give your name and address, registration number and proof of insurance.
 Answer the officer’s questions.
 Stick to the facts and do not make comments.
 Don’t blame anyone.
 Don’t accept guilt.
 Get the officer’s name and agency and the police report number before the officer leaves.

 Either at the scene or shortly after you leave, you should write down as many notes as possible about the crash while the details are still fresh in your mind, including:

 Protect your health and your legal rights by following these steps in the accident’s aftermath:

 Even if you were not taken away by an ambulance, you may still be hurt.
 Many head and spinal cord injuries, soft tissue damage and internal injuries are not immediately apparent.
 Go to the emergency room or see your doctor as soon as possible for any car accident injuries.

-The sooner you have an attorney protecting your legal rights, the better off you will be in the long run.
+The sooner you have a South Carolina attorney protecting your legal rights, the better off you will be in the long run.
 Schedule a meeting to discuss your case as soon as possible.

 If your crash resulted in property damage, injury or death, you are required by law to file a FR-10 insurance verification form with the Division of Motor Vehicles (DMV).
 You must file it within 15 days after the crash and start the claims process.

 You should report your accident as soon as possible to your auto insurance company.
 However, do not give a statement until you talk with your lawyer.
 Additionally, you do not have to speak with the other driver’s insurance company.
 Simply direct that insurance company’s calls to your car accident attorneys.